emmt/muPlot/README.md

 # µPlot is a micro-library for scientific plotting

-You can have a look to the code but this is a work in progress.
+You can have a look at the code but this is largely a work in progress.

 ## Guidelines